BeayemX/MediaRemote/README.md

 # Introduction
 **Media Remote** makes it possible to send media key inputs to your PC from any other device via a website.
 This means that you can use your smartphone as a remote control for your sound system connected to your PC.

+This implementation is independent of the media player you are using as long as the player supports media-key input.

 MediaRemote consists of three parts:
 + `receiver` to react to media key inputs